Skip to Main Content

 Loan terms Standard term is 10 years 5 to 20 years

-Where to apply FAFSA Lender websites
+Where to apply FAFSA form Lender websites

 Federal student loans

 Federal student loans are educational loans that are available through the U.S. Department of Education.
-For each type of loan, the interest rate is the same for all borrowers.
 Federal loans also come with a variety of benefits that can make your repayment plan more affordable.
-That said, they are almost always the best form of financing to cover higher education costs if you qualify.
+Regardless of federal student loan type, the interest rate is the same for all borrowers, and they tend to be lower than rates for private student loans.

-• Direct Unsubsidized Loans: don’t cover your interest, but they’re available for both undergraduate and graduate students, regardless of financial need.
+• Direct Unsubsidized Loans: These don’t cover your interest, but they’re available for both undergraduate and graduate students, regardless of financial need.

 Benefits of federal student loans

-Federal student loans have several benefits:
+Federal student loans have several benefits when compared to private student loans.

 • Access to student loan forgiveness: Federal student loans offer access to different loan forgiveness programs, such as Public Service Loan Forgiveness (PSLF) and Teacher Loan Forgiveness.
 If you qualify for any of these programs, you could end up having tens of thousands of dollars in student loan debt forgiven once you meet the requirements.